Qi8908/qi8908.github.io/_posts/2026-06-17-anime-shading-pipeline-ue5.md

 ##  Lighting System: Custom Lambert Lighting

-UE's built-in lighting is PBR-based, with parameters that are fixed and hard to adjust — not well suited for the hard-edged shadows that cartoon rendering usually wants.
+UE built-in lighting is PBR-based, with parameters that are fixed and hard to adjust — not well suited for the hard-edged shadows that cartoon rendering usually wants.
 So instead of using the engine's native lighting, this project implements a custom Lambert lighting setup using material nodes.

 The approach is to take the dot product of the vertex normal (VertexNormalWS) and the sky light direction (SkyAtmosphereLightDirection), which gives a value representing light intensity.
 This value is continuous, so used directly it produces soft shadow edges — not what cartoon rendering is going for.
 To fix that, the value is fed into a custom curve (CurveLinearColor), and the shape of the curve controls how hard or soft the shadow edge is: a steeper slope gives a sharper light/shadow boundary, a gentler slope gives a softer transition.
 Two additional parameters, ShadowSmooth and ShadowOffset, control shadow sharpness and shadow offset respectively.